coilysiren/infrastructure/eco.md

 only shows you how to push and pull the files back and forth.

 AT NOT POINT SHOULD YOU BE SHOWING PEOPLE THE FILES YOU ARE ABOUT TO SEE.
-ITS ILLEGAL.
-Which is to say, it is against Eco's license.
+ITS ILLEGAL. which is to say, it is against Eco's license.
 You would be opening yourself up to lawsuits, and also you would just generally be a bad person.

 Here we go!
 The following commands were written for WSL and VSCode, the best text editor.